-In this chapter we consider the income-labor ratios for laboratory analytical instruments in Taiwan benchmarked against global averages.
+In this chapter we consider the income-labor ratios for measuring and testing instruments for electricity and electrical signals in Taiwan benchmarked against global averages.
 For ratios where there are large deviations between the average firm operating in Taiwan and the benchmarks, graphics are provided (sometimes referred to as a "gap" analysis).
 Then the distribution of ratios is presented in the form of ranks and percentiles.
 Certain key income-labor ratios are highlighted across countries in the comparison group.